 - Pump purpose: Are you looking to use the same pump long-term or are you looking to use it for a more limited time and then discard it?
 Material selection won't be as important in the latter scenario.

 - Cost: Better materials are going to come at a higher price point.
 Ceramic aluminum, for example, generally does not react with any chemicals — making it an ideal pump material for applications where reactivity is a concern.
 However, such pumps come at a higher price point.

 How Fluid Metering Can Help You Select the Right Type of Pump

-As we mentioned as one of the "dos" earlier in this piece, we always suggest consulting with a an expert that can help you better understand the type of pump makeup that would work best in your specific situation.
+As we mentioned as one of the "dos" earlier in this piece, we always suggest consulting with an expert that can help you better understand the type of pump makeup that would work best in your specific situation.
 At Fluid Metering, our experts work closely with our product development and engineering teams to conduct thorough life tests on any pumps under consideration to ensure that they'll meet the pump needs you require.
-Fluid Metering’s knowledgable team is happy to provide detailed reports and insight to ensure that you have confidence in your pump selection.
+Fluid Metering’s knowledgeable team is happy to provide detailed reports and insight to ensure that you have confidence in your pump selection.

 Contact Fluid Metering Today

 For more information about why the materials of a pump matter and to ensure you're selecting the right type of pump for your use, contact Fluid Metering today.
 Call 1-516-922-6050 or reach out below.